 In fact, sand that contains more than 1% of sharp-edged materials such as silica is forbidden to use in sandblasting, because the crystalline dust may cause Silicosis (a deadly lung disease).
 You can read more about why sharpness is not what makes blasting sand effective in Popular Science’s issue from February 1919, Little Grains of Sand.

-Anyway, I have been relying on Black Diamond sand for nearly eight years now.
+Anyway, I have been relying on Black Diamond sand for nearly eleven years.

 My plecos are happy and healthy.